HVS & CVS NEWS

 PEAK BODIES FOR HISTORIC MOTORING AROUND THE WORLD ADVISE THAT OWNERS CAREFULLY CONSIDER ALL ASPECTS OF THE TECHNICAL, COMPLIANCE & REGISTRATION, ENVIRONMENTAL AND HERITAGE IMPLICATIONS FOR A VEHICLE BEFORE UNDERTAKING A CONVERSION AND COMPROMISING THE HERITAGE/HISTORIC STATUS OF THEIR VEHICLE.

-THE COUNCIL OF HERITAGE MOTOR CLUBS NSW (CHMC) REPRESENTS AND PROMOTES HERITAGE, HISTORIC & CLASSIC VEHICLE and MAchinery CLUBS THROUGHOUT N.S.W.
+REPRESENTS AND PROMOTES HERITAGE, HISTORIC & CLASSIC VEHICLE and MAchinery CLUBS THROUGHOUT N.S.W.

 Members of CHMC Affiliated Clubs own, preserve and restore cars, trucks, motorbikes, buses, tractors and antique machinery that is over 30 years old (and quite a few vehicles etc. that are original and well preserved "youngtimers" - i.e. just waiting till they are old enough to be classed as historic)